CFSAN-Biostatistics/CSP2/README.md

 // Global default params
 params {

-    // Output directory [Default: Yenta directory]
+    // Setting output directory

+    // Set name for output folder/file prefixes out = "CSP2_${new java.util.Date().getTime()}"

+    // Set output parent directory [Default: CWD; Set this to have all output go to the same parent folder, with unique IDs set by --out] outroot = ""

+    // CSP2 can run in the following run-modes:

+    // assemble: Assemble read data (--reads/--ref_reads) into FASTA via SKESA (ignores --fasta/--ref_fasta/--snpdiffs)
+    // align: Given query data (--reads/--fasta) and reference data (--ref_reads/--ref_fasta), run MUMmer alignment analysis for each query/ref combination (ignores --snpdiffs)
+    // screen: Given query data (--reads/--fasta) and reference data (--ref_reads/--ref_fasta) and/or MUMmer output (.snpdiffs), create a report for raw SNP distances between each query and reference assembly
+    // snp: Given query data (--reads/--fasta) and reference data (--ref_reads/--ref_fasta) and/or MUMmer output (.snpdiffs), generate alignments and pairwise distances for all queries based on each reference dataset

+    runmode = ""

+    // Location for isolate sequence data
+    reads = ""
+    fasta = ""

+    // Location for reference sequence data
+    ref_reads = ""
+    ref_fasta = ""

+    // Location for snpdiffs files
+    snpdiffs = ""

+    // Read read_info
+    readext = "fastq.gz"
+    forward = "_1.fastq.gz"
+    reverse = "_2.fastq.gz"

+    ref_readext = "fastq.gz"
+    ref_forward = "_1.fastq.gz"
-    outbase = "${projectDir}"
+    ref_reverse = "_2.fastq.gz"

-    // QUERY FILTERING
+    // Analytical variables

-    // Only consider queries where either the query or reference genome are covered by at least <align_cov>% [Default: 85] align_cov = 85
+    // Only consider queries if the reference genome is covered by at least <min_cov>% [Default: 85] min_cov = 85

-    // CONTIG FILTERING
+    // Only consider SNPs from contig alignments longer than <min_len> bp [Default: 500] min_len = 500

-    // Only consider SNPs from contig alignments with <ref_iden>% identity [Default: 99] ref_iden = 99
+    // Only consider SNPs from contig alignments with <min_iden>% identity [Default: 99] min_iden = 99

-    // SNP FILTERING

-    // Remove SNPs that occur within <ref_edge>bp from the end of the reference contig [Default: 500] ref_edge = 500
+    // Remove SNPs that occur within <ref_edge>bp from the end of the reference contig [Default: 250] ref_edge = 250

-    // Remove SNPs that occur within <query_edge>bp from the end of the query contig [Default: 500] query_edge = 500
+    // Remove SNPs that occur within <query_edge>bp from the end of the query contig [Default: 250] query_edge = 250

+    // SNP density filters: Given density windows provided by dwin, purge windows where more than the allowable window SNPs (wsnps) are found
+    // Default: 3 max per 1000bp, 2 max per 125bp, 1 max per 15bp, filtered from biggest window to smallest
+    dwin = "1000,125,15"
+    wsnps = "3,2,1"

+    // If running refchooser in snp mode, compare queries to the top X references [Default: 1] n_ref = 1

+    // If the assembly file contains the string <trim_name>, remove it from the sample name (e.g. '_contigs_skesa') trim_name = '""'
 }
 ```